 AB224 (Assembly - Education) - Existing law requires the Department of Education to establish and maintain an automated system of accountability information for Nevada.
 In part, existing law requires that the system have: (1) a system of unique identification of each pupil; (2) the capacity to track and compare the academic achievement, rate of attendance and rate of graduation of pupils over time throughout the State; and (3) the capacity to perform analyses of the results of individual pupils on assessments.
 (NRS 386.650) Section 1 of this bill requires, to the extent money is available for this purpose, that the system include a unique identifier for each pupil whose parent or guardian is a member of the Armed Forces of the United States, a reserve component thereof or the National Guard.
 Section 2 of this bill requires the board of trustees of each school district during the 2013-2014 school year to: (1) take the actions necessary to implement a data system which includes a unique identifier to track those pupils; and (2) submit a report on the status of the implementation of such a data system to the Legislative Committee on Education.
-In addition, section 2 requires the Department of Education to submit a report to the Legislative Committee on Education and the 78th Session of the Nevada Legislature on the status of the implementation of such a the status of the implementation of the status of the implementation and the mathematica.
+In addition, section 2 requires the Department of Education to submit a report to the Legislative Committee on Education and the 78th Session of the Nevada Legislature on the status of the implementation of the data system required by section 1.